Django apps.py: Complete Guide to AppConfig, Startup Logic, and Best Practices

 ForeignKey("apps.users.Profile")

-Because model refs use app label.
+Because model refs use the app's label.

 verbose_name